MJeanneRose/Sudoku_Solver/README.md

-Sudoku Resolver written in C
+Sudoku Resolver written in C with gtk